ldante86/Base64/README.md

 ````

 ## OTHERS

+*/bin/base64.pl* is standalone program and provides a front-end to this module.

 In */examples* there are several scripts that utilize the functions in this library.
 This module does not have to be installed in order to use the examples as long as they are executed from inside the project directory.